 - fresh ground pepper to taste

-- Separate cauliflower florets from stalk and steam until soft and tender.
-Puree in blender with 1/2 cup half and half (I use the sauce setting on my blendtec).
+Separate cauliflower florets from stalk and steam until soft and tender.
+Puree in blender with 1/2 cup half and half.

-- Combine butter, shredded cheese, cauliflower puree, remaining half and half, garlic powder, mustard powder, and salt in large pot.
-Heat over medium heat until melted, 2-3 minutes.
+Combine butter and flour in pot over medium heat and whisk to form a roux.
+Add milk and bring to a boil while stirring constantly.
+Remove from heat and add shredded cheese, cauliflower puree, garlic powder, mustard powder, and salt in large pot.
+Stir until cheese is completely melted.
 Add in drained pasta and stir until well combined.
 Serve with fresh ground pepper.

 If preferred, put in oven safe dish and broil on high 5 minutes to slightly brown the top, giving a toasted nutty flavor.

 You can also use cauliflower rice instead of a head of cauliflower.
 You will need about 4 cups, or 32 ounces, of cauliflower rice to equal one head of cauliflower